petejkim/factory-lady/README.md

     // use assocBuild or assocBuildMany to embed models that are not persisted
     creditCard: factory.assocBuild('credit_card', {}, {type: 'masterCard'}),

-    // use use assocAttrs or assocAttrsMany to embed POJOs
+    // use assocAttrs or assocAttrsMany to embed plain json objects
     twitterDetails: factory.assocAttr('twitter_details'),

     confirmed: false,